flimflam-austin/hugo-cms-test/content/quick_reads/20180530-18-05-30-italy-government/index.md

       ## Political Power Struggle

-      Italy’s government in disarray; new elections possible; **stocks tumble worldwide on news.**
+      Italy’s government in disarray; new elections possible;**stocks tumble worldwide on news.**

-      Some say Italy’s fate could be **bigger than “Brexit”** and pull apart the European Union.
+      Some say Italy’s fate could be**bigger than “Brexit”** and pull apart the European Union.

       in inglese, per favore
     _key: card-1-15be3b53-78f2-460d-b32c-d1402eb8f008
   - order: 1
+    useCheckmark: false
     body: >-
       ## Political Crisis Explained